-It’s only a 13-minute drive or 17-minute cycle from the CAPA Barcelona center to Camp Nou, home to FC Barcelona.
+It’s only a quick drive or cycle from the CEA CAPA Barcelona center to Camp Nou, home to FC Barcelona.
 If that doesn’t ring a bell, study up before you go because you’ll probably be hearing a lot about the city’s beloved soccer team while you’re abroad—and rightly so as they are one of the best in the world!

 Soccer (Fútbol) is definitely the most popular sport in Barcelona, but it’s not the only one that has an enthusiastic following among city residents.
 Sports can offer great insight into a culture, so whether you’re an avid fan at home or just interested in observing the way the fans celebrate their teams, it is well worth attending a match or two while you’re in Spain.

 If you’ve followed the FIFA World Cup 2018 in Russia, you may know that FC Barcelona was strongly represented with 14 players having traveled to play for 9 different participating teams.
 At home, they play in the biggest stadium in Europe with 100,000 seats, so entertaining large crowds is nothing new.

 The club formed in 1899 and only a year later another Barcelona team appeared: RCD Espanyol.
 They’re FC Barcelona’s biggest local rival and the teams come together to compete in the popular Barcelona Derby.
 Their fiercest rival, though, is undoubtedly Real Madrid, which reflects a wider rivalry between the two cities generally, and politically—notably most recently during the campaign for Catalan independence.